jake-g00dwin/WCH_Footprints_and_Symbols/README.md

 ## Organization

+Pretty much everythign is just in the root directory of the repo.

 ## Contributing

 Make a PR if you want to help out.
 If you have a specific chip you want